uwacyber/cits1003/cits1003-labs/lab-9-iot-ci-and-cps.md

 ## 2. Searching for Hard Coded Credentials

 In this example, we are looking at firmware for the DLINK 300 wireless access point.
 Change directory into `/opt/samples/DIR300`.
 Extract the firmware file with `binwalk` (Before the extraction, remember to use the `docker cp` command to copy the firmware file from the docker container into your Linux VM).
+Alternatively, you can download the firmware directly into your Linux VM via [http://realroy.ucc.asn.au/firmware.zip](http://realroy.ucc.asn.au/firmware.zip) or [http://www.downloads.netgear.com/files/GDC/WNAP320/WNAP320%20Firmware%20Version%202.0.3.zip](http://www.downloads.netgear.com/files/GDC/WNAP320/WNAP320%20Firmware%20Version%202.0.3.zip))

 ```bash
 cd /opt/samples/DIR300